Alex527/ScrollView/README.md

 # ScrollView
 Application creates objects from prefabs and loads in the scrollable list.
-Project package, resource and PC build are inlcuded.
+Project package, resources and PC build are inlcuded.